metatony/metatony/README.md

 - 🔭 I’m currently working on spreading positive vibes through code and creativity!

-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning React Native & TypeScript.

 - 👯  I’m looking to collaborate on projects that bring a smile to people's faces.
 Whether it's coding, design, or just brainstorming ideas.